 7. Pregnancy past due date:

 In case your pregnancy exceeds your due date by two weeks or more, the amniotic fluid levels decrease to half.
-Around, 12 in 100 pregnancies face this complications (9).
+Around 12 in 100 pregnancies face this complication (9).

 As low amniotic fluid levels are detected only in ultrasound scans, you must go for your check-ups regularly.
 Oligohydramnios comes with associated risks.